 Diagnosis of acute hepatitis B virus (HBV) infection

-Identifying acute HBV infection in the serologic window period when hepatitis B surface antigen and anti-hepatitis B surface are negative
+Identifying acute HBV infection in the serologic window period when hepatitis B virus surface antigen and hepatitis B virus surface antibody results are negative

-Differentiation between acute and chronic or past HBV infections in the presence of positive anti-hepatitis B core
+Differentiation between acute, chronic, or past HBV infections in the presence of positive hepatitis B virus core total antibodies

 For more information see Hepatitis B: Testing Algorithm for Screening, Diagnosis, and Management.